 The children also trialled their view finders which they made in the pond craft session (post out later in the week).
 They were not very effective as there was only 1 cm of water and then thick ice under that.
 They had fun though, and understood the principle of them, and maybe we will have more luck when the ice melts.

-We were so pleased that we had found a local pond that we could now watch as the seasons change.
+We were so pleased that we had found a local pond that we could now watch as the seasons change, and do our pond dipping in throughout the year.
 The mini men enjoyed trying to smash the pond ice (which they didn’t succeed at, but it kept them busy while our lady was busy retrieving organisms to examine!)
 They did some crafting there too (have a read of the pond craft blog, out later in the week, to see what they did by the pond), and we had a warming winter snack cooked by our Kelly Kettle (post out later in the outdoor cooking treats category).
 As usual, the time that we had allotted came and went, and we spent much longer than we had intended there, but I love that when it happens….especially as mini man no.2 wasn’t keen on coming out at all this afternoon.
-It means everyone has enjoyed their experience and their time in nature and the outdoors 🙂
+It means everyone has enjoyed their experience and their time in nature and the outdoors 🙂 I thoroughly recommend to make pond dipping an all year round activity, comparing seasonal finds!

 The Nature Curriculum we use is, “Exploring Nature with Children.
 A complete, year-long curriculum”.
 It is a beautifully written framework, written by Raising Little Shoots, and can be found over at https://raisinglittleshoots.com/ It suggests a topic for the week, and then provides some background information and suggestions for nature journaling and outdoor exploring.
 It also provides a comprehensive suggested reading list (fiction and non-fiction) for each week, plus a poem and a piece of art to study.
 There are extensions activity ideas too.
 We use the topic as the theme for our week, and follow the ideas for our journaling, and one fiction book.
 What we have been doing from the curriculum can be found on our curriculum overview post.
 The craft, science, maths, and English ideas we have researched ourselves to fit in with the theme 🙂 This makes a learning a lot more nature based.